goldmansachs/EngineeringEssentials/README.md

+# Pull Requests

+There is no contribution agreement in place, so we are not accepting external pull requests at this time.

 # 2017 Engineering Essentials

 Goldman Sachs Engineering Essentials is a four day program designed to help current college sophomores develop the essential skills and tools to prepare for a successful career as a software engineer.